 The opening prologue begins easily enough, schoolchildren discussing their missing friend and the rumours of a strange creature living in the swamps just outside of town.

-What happened next ramps up the tension to full blast, setting the theme for the rest of the story.
+What happened next ramps up the tension full blast, setting the theme for the rest of the story.

 Fifteen years later, Eve Parrish, one of these children, returns to Point Pleasant after inheriting her family home.
 Will she be able to settle the property and go back home, away from the past and its memories?